 - 1/4 cup of basil, chopped – plus more as garnish

-- Place honey and 1 1/2 cups of water in a small saucepan.
+- To make the honey-sweetened simple syrup: Place honey and 1 1/2 cups of water in a small saucepan.
 Cook until honey is completely dissolved.
 Set aside and let it cool.

 - Zest 3 limes and place the zest in the saucepan with the dissolved honey.